luizopiloto/gameport_flightstick/README.md

 An overengineered gameport compatible flightstick for Retro PCs.

-As it becomes more and more hard to find good and reliable gameport joysticks/flightsticks to play those old games on the original hardware, I tried to make my own gameport joystick that uses hall effect sensors instead of those unreliable potentiometers.
+As it becomes more and more hard to find good and reliable gameport joysticks/flightsticks to play those old games on original hardware, I tried to make my own gameport joystick that uses hall effect sensors instead of those unreliable potentiometers.